dnsimple/dnsimple-go/CONTRIBUTING.md

 Submit unit tests for your changes.
 You can test your changes on your machine by running the test suite (see below).

-When you submit a PR, tests will also be run on the [continuous integration environment via Travis](https://travis-ci.org/dnsimple/dnsimple-go).
+When you submit a PR, tests will also be run on the [continuous integration environment via GitHub Actions](https://github.com/dnsimple/dnsimple-go/actions).

 ### Test Suite